 On admission you will be made aware of the name of a doctor and a nurse who will be co-ordinating your care whilst you are in Coombe Wood.

-There is a weekly group activity programme facilitated by our members of our multidisciplinary team who include; an art psychotherapist, an occupational therapist psychologist, nursery nurses and nursing staff.
+There is a weekly group activity programme facilitated by our members of our multidisciplinary team who include; an art psychotherapist, an occupational therapist, psychologist, nursery nurses and nursing staff.
 The groups include psychotherapy, baby massage, relaxation, art therapy, community meeting and floor play.
 There is also a father’s group which your partner can attend.

 They will see you at regular intervals throughout the week and in addition you can request to see you doctor or nurse at any time and they will make arrangements to see you.

-The multidisciplinary team have extensive experience of treating women who are experiencing mental health disorders during pregnancy and in the post-natal period.
+The multidisciplinary team have extensive experience of treating women who are experiencing mental health difficulties during pregnancy and in the post-natal period.
 An individual treatment plan will be discussed with you and your family.
 The multidisciplinary team review your care/treatment at weekly meetings and any changes discussed with you and your family.